ricsirigu/ricsirigu.github.io/src/data/blog/secure-by-design-hamster-wheel-of-pain/index.md

 ### 4. Feedback Loops

-Every recurring vulnerability class should create organizational learning.
+<strong>Every recurring vulnerability class should create organizational learning.</strong>

 That learning should not stop at a ticket.
 It should become a lesson, a pattern, a guardrail, a platform improvement, a standard, a migration plan, or a better default.